Raleigh Ashlin Skelton: Professional activities

 Skelton served as the Honorary Secretary of the Hakluyt Society from 1946 to 1966.

 He was the General Editor of Imago Mundi, the major journal in the field of the history of cartography, from 1957 to 1970.
 This was a collaboration with R. V. Tooley.

-He was Chair of the Working Group on Early Maps of the International Geographical Union from 1961.
+He was chair of the Working Group on Early Maps of the International Geographical Union from 1961.
 He was also a member of the Académie Internationale d'Histoire des Sciences and of various other societies concerned with history, geography, archaeology, bibliography and archives.

 During a sabbatical leave in 1962–63, he served as consultant and Acting Map Curator at Harvard University in the Widener Library.

+His papers are held by the Centre for Newfoundland Studies Archives in the Memorial University of Newfoundland Library.

 Honours

 Skelton was elected a Fellow of the Society of Antiquaries of London (FSA) in 1951.
 He was awarded the Gill Memorial of the Royal Geographical Society in 1957 and its Victoria Medal in 1970.